poppyjones/sikker/week3.md

 pseudorandom permutation: the output of a secure cipher can't be distinguished

-Confusion: when you look at cipher text you should be able to determine anything about the key.
+Confusion: when you look at cipher text you should not be able to determine anything about the key.

 Diffussion: flipping *one* bit of the plain text should produce a flipping of half the bits of the cipher text.